 If notice of motion is eServed, the problem never arises.
 Why?
 Because one simply has to add two court days to the 16 court day period, i.e., giving 18 court days’ notice.
 18 court days is 18 court days regardless of the direction in which one counts.
 Thus, if one counts forward 18 court days to determine the first available hearing date, one can be assured that a backward count of 18 court days from that hearing date will land on the notice date, resulting in sufficient notice under C.C.P. §12c.

 By switching to eService, all practitioners save the trees, time, and money associated with document processing.
 For California practitioners, eService may even help prevent those calendaring errors which could lead to malpractice. eFiling and eService are now mandatory (with certain exceptions) in many courts in California, including Los Angeles Superior Court.
 If you’re not already eServing where you can, you might want to get moving.

-Julie A. Goren, Esq. is the author of Litigation By The Numbers®, a loose leaf updated every January and July with 480 pages devoted solely to the intricacies of California civil litigation procedure, including eService.
+Julie A. Goren, Esq. is the author of Litigation By The Numbers®, a California civil litigation practice guide updated every January and July with 490 pages devoted solely to the intricacies of California civil litigation procedure, including eService.